mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

   * Generate paintings in the style of someone
   * Get the voice of some singer and use it in some song.
 * If LLM is working on private data, it could inadvertendly expose private informations in the prompt. *Based on (private fact), my analysis is (...)*
+* Bedrock is integrated in with cloudwatch, with a feature that can mask 10s of sensitive data types in the logs.

 ## Toxicity